tarantool/doc/doc/reference/tooling/tt_cli/logrotate.rst

     $ tt logrotate {INSTANCE | APPLICATION[:APP_INSTANCE]}

-``tt logrotate`` rotates logs of a Tarantool application or specific instances, and the `tt`` log.
-For example, you need to call this function to continue logging after a log rotation program renames or moves a file with the latest logs.
+``tt logrotate`` rotates logs of a Tarantool application or specific instances, and the ``tt`` log.
+For example, you need to call this function to continue logging after a log rotation program renames or moves instances' logs.
 Learn more about :ref:`rotating logs <admin-logs>`.

 Calling ``tt logrotate`` on an application has the same effect as executing the